JohnEstropia/CoreStore/README.md

 Upgrading from CoreStore 3.x to 4.x?
 Check out the [new features](#features) and make sure to read the [Migration guide](#upgrading-from-3xx-to-4xx).

+CoreStore is now part of the [Swift Source Compatibility projects](https://swift.org/source-compatibility/#current-list-of-projects).

 ## Why use CoreStore?
 CoreStore is the answer to the [challenges](http://inessential.com/2010/02/26/on_switching_away_from_core_data) [of](http://bsktapp.com/blog/why-is-realm-great-and-why-are-we-not-using-it/) [using](https://www.quora.com/Why-would-you-use-Realm-over-Core-Data) [Core](http://sebastiandobrincu.com/blog/5-reasons-why-you-should-choose-realm-over-coredata) [Data](https://medium.com/the-way-north/ditching-core-data-865c1bb5564c#.a5h8ou6ri).